celestiaorg/CIPs/cips/cip-draft_msrgpi_abbrev.md

 ## Backwards Compatibility

-It maintains backward compatibility provided that NO on-chain governance proposal to change the two parameters has been approved at the time of this CIP implementation.
+This CIP recommends freezing on-chain governance for two security related parameters, which introduces backward incompatibility.
+This incompatibility is due to any future modifications to these parameters requiring at least a hardfork.

 ## Reference Implementation